 “It has long been touted as the location of the world’s first over water oil well,” notes historian Judith Sneed of Mooringsport, Louisiana.
 “This accolade, however, is not correct.
 Stand alone oil wells produced commercial quantities of oil over a small lake in Ohio as early as 1891,” she explains.
 Ohio historians have documented hundreds of 1890s oil wells pumping on Grand Lake St. Marys in Mercer and Auglaize counties.

 For drilling over water, enterprising oil companies constructed 14-foot-square “cribs” to support cable-tool derricks, steam engines and boilers.
-Pipelines carried the oil to shore from these “first” offshore wells.
-Learn more in Ohio Offshore Wells.
+Pipelines carried the oil to shore from these “first” offshore wells (see Ohio Offshore Wells).

 Gulf of Mexico